mjpclab/object-hierarchy-access/README.md

 ```

 ### `setProp`
-Use string as property name or property descriptor object to create hierarchy property.
+Use primitive value as property name or property descriptor object to create hierarchy property.
 Can create root object at the same time.
 Returns the object.
 ```javascript
 import { setProp } from 'object-hierarchy-access';